Kalinago: Resistance to the English and the French

-In the seventeenth century, the Kalinago regularly attacked the plantations of the English and the French in the Leeward Islands.
-In the 1630s, planters from the Leewards conducted campaigns against the Kalinago, but with limited success.
+In the 17th century, the Kalinago regularly attacked the plantations of the English and the French in the Leeward Islands.
+In the 1630s, planters from the Leewards conducted campaigns against the Kalinago but with limited success.
 The Kalinago took advantage of divisions between the Europeans, to provide support to the French and the Dutch during wars in the 1650s, consolidating their independence as a result.
 Such wars led to a geopolitical boundary separating the Lesser Antilles, inhabited by the Kalinago, from the Greater Antilles, inhabited by the Taíno.
 This boundary became known as the "poison arrow curtain".

 In 1660, France and England signed the Treaty of Saint Charles with Island Caribs.
 It stipulated that the Kalinago would evacuate all the Lesser Antilles except for Dominica and Saint Vincent, which were recognised as reserves.
-However, the English later ignored the treaty, and pursue a campaign against the Kalinago in succeeding decades.
-Between the 1660s and 1700, the English waged an intermittent campaign against the Kalinago.
+However, the English ignored the treaty and campaigned against the Kalinago in succeeding decades.

-By 1763, the British had annexed St Lucia, Tobago, Dominica and St Vincent.
-On Saint Vincent the Kalinago intermarried with Free West African Captives willingly, forming the 'Black Caribs' or Garifuna who were expelled to Honduras in 1797.
-The British colonial use of the term Black Carib, particularly in William Young's Account of the Black Charaibs (1795), has been described in modern historiography as framing the majority of the indigenous St. Vincent population as "mere interlopers from Africa" who lacked claims to land possession in St. Vincent.
-Despite the Garifuna culture and language is entirely indigenous influenced.
+By 1763, the British had annexed Saint Lucia, Tobago, Dominica and Saint Vincent.
+On Saint Vincent the Kalinago intermarried with free West African captives willingly, forming the 'Black Caribs' or Garifuna who were expelled to Honduras in 1797.
+The British colonial use of the term Black Carib, particularly in William Young's Account of the Black Charaibs (1795), has been described in modern historiography as framing the majority of the indigenous Saint Vincent population as "mere interlopers from Africa" who lacked claims to land possession in Saint Vincent.